 Sitting upright, place the pillow around you so the gap is slotted where your tummy is and wrapped around your waist.

-Gently lift your baby onto the pillow, holding them in your arms.
+Gently lift your baby onto the nursing pillow for breastfeeding, holding them in your arms.
 This will allow the pillow to carry some of the weight for you.

 When breastfeeding, baby should lie sideways with their belly facing you.
 This is to avoid gastric reflux or difficulties swallowing.
 When bottle-feeding, the baby must be in a slightly raised position with his head facing upwards.